rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 8 more

 ### sku_outbound_items
-- Used by modules: tm_configs, sku_outbound
+- Used by modules: sku_outbound, tm_configs
 - Files: 2
 - Functions using this table:
   - create_outbound in puvi-backend/puvi-backend-main/modules/sku_outbound.py